 Local mom makes $7,000/month part-time!”
 How?
 Easy!
 Posting links on websites.
 Helping charities raise money.
 Signing up friends.
 And really, it is possible — but then, so is winning the lottery this week.

 Follow that ‘mom’ offer (how did they know what town I live in?) and you’ll find yourself on a page that explains how posting carefully crafted links around the Web can enable you to cash in on a cut of thousands of transactions — as an affiliate marketer.
 That’s not untrue.
-Get a friend to buy something from Amazon through your links and you can earn a small percentage of the transaction.
+As soon as you’ve built your website using a vps hosting provider, get a friend to buy something from Amazon through your links and you can earn a small percentage of the transaction.
 Of course, to earn $6,795 a month that way, you would need more like 400,000 friends to buy something from Amazon.
 But click around for a while, and you will ultimately find the real point of the elaborate website: pay $40 a month (or $300 or a year!) and someone will teach you how to get 400,000 paying friends.

 With 5% of Americans stuck in part-time jobs they wish were full-time, it’s no surprise that millions of Americans would be interested in work-at-home jobs to supplement their incomes.
 Stay-at-home-parents, the unemployed struggling in between jobs, small entrepreneurs hoping to get ahead — the potential target for work-at-home advertisements is enormous.
 That’s why you see the ads EVERYWHERE — all over Google, your email inbox, and even stapled to telephone poles around your town.